thibaudcolas/draftail.org/docs/CustomisingToolbars.md

 title: Customising toolbars
 ---

-By default, Draftail comes with a top static toolbar that contains all of the possible formatting, plus a few extra controls.
+By default, Draftail comes with many options for toolbars:

+- A top static toolbar that contains all of the possible formatting, plus a few extra controls.
+- A bottom static toolbar for meta information / less used controls.
+- A floating toolbar for inline formatting.
+- A command palette for commands.

 ## Hiding individual toolbar items